mattermost/docs/source/process/asset-guidelines.rst

 Mattermost and Representative Logos
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Mattermost logo appears in the bottom left corner of the asset
+1. Mattermost logo appears in the bottom left corner of the asset.
 2. Use white Mattermost logo on dark backgrounds and black Mattermost logo on light backgrounds.
-3. Representative logo appears on the left side of the asset below the feature title
+3. Representative logo appears on the left side of the asset below the feature title.
+4. For representative logos, always confirm you are using the official version of the company’s logo.
+If you’re unsure, ask.
-4. When the background color is dark, use the white/inverted version of company logo.
+5. When the background color is dark, use the white/inverted version of company logo.
 When the background color is light, use the dark/primary version of company logo.

 Screenshot Development of Mattermost User Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^